 Below are some answers to questions that we have been asked in the past.
 Please contact us at email@example.com if you don’t see the information you are looking for here.Q: What does “bonded and insured” mean?

 Certainly not.
 Some clients wish to recognize their walker or sitter, but it is not expected by the caregivers.
 If you wish to give a tip, you can leave cash for the walker, or you can request that it is added to your next invoice.
-100% of the gratuities goes directly to the walker or sitter.
+100% of the gratuities go directly to the walker or sitter.

-We pair each client with a primary walker/sitter and one or two back up walkers or sitters depending on the frequency of your visits.
+For regular midday walk clients, we pair your pet(s) with a primary walker/sitter and one or two backup walkers or sitters depending on the frequency of your visits.
 Ideally your pet will have the same caregiver every day, but occasionally a backup person is needed.
 All caregivers are screened, pass a background check, and are bonded and insured.
 If necessary, depending on your pet, they will have met your pet before entering your home alone.

 No!
 We love all breeds and are happy to help to take care of them.
 However, regardless of the breed, your dog must be well behaved on and off leash, willing to walk on leash, good with new people, and not have a history of biting people or other dogs.
-We understand that many dogs may have some form of leash aggression, even if very mild, and always aim to keep your dog away from any other dogs, people or animals while they are being walked.
+We understand that many dogs may have some form of leash aggression, even if very mild, and will keep your dog away from any other dogs, people or animals while they are being walked.
 You can discuss with us your dog’s needs and behavioral issues and we may be able to accommodate.